GSO-soslab/sosl_table_of_content/README.md

 - Reference
     - [Ocean's paper](https://ieeexplore.ieee.org/abstract/document/9977346): information about the original MVP design.
 Software has been consistently updated since then.
     - [Thesis](https://www.proquest.com/docview/2766097939?pq-origsite=gscholar&fromopenview=true).
 A detailed information about the design of the MVP framework from the original creator Emir.
+    - [AUV2024 Paper](https://ieeexplore.ieee.org/abstract/document/11030404): a more recent paper on mvp framework

 # Forks of major external resources
 - [stonefish](https://github.com/GSO-soslab/stonefish)